wimblerobotics/Sigyn/bluetooth_joystick/README.md

 - Publishes a custom `BluetoothJoystick` message with all control surface states.
 - Publishes `cmd_vel` (base movement) from the left joystick only when moved.
 - Publishes `cmd_vel_gripper` (or configurable topic) from the right joystick only when moved.
-- Handles all buttons, left stick, right stick, and D-Pad (cross control).
+- Handles all buttons, left stick, right stick.

-## D-Pad (Cross Control)
-The D-Pad (upper left cross) is a digital 4-way control, but is reported as axes (not buttons) by the Linux joystick driver.
-It is not analog.
+***NOTE*** that the MENU and D-Pad buttons are not handled by this code.
+D-Pad is not published at all by the Linux bluetooth driver, and MENU is just not handled by this code.

 ## Configuration
 Edit `config/bluetooth_joystick.yaml`: